Derrygonnelly Harps GFC: History

 The club purchased Sandhill Fields, later named as Canon Maguire Park, in 1958.
 The new pitch was officially opened on 13 May 1962.

 The pitch was redeveloped as a Prunty Pitch in 1985.
 The main dressing room complex was opened in 1987.
-Intervening years saw the addition of ball stops, a scoreboard, the spectator stand and in 2002, the new training field.
-In 2010 the reconstructed Canon Maguire Park Main Pitch with Pathway / Fencing reopened.
-In 2012 a new Two Storey Complex and refurbished Changing Rooms opened, built with much help from the members themselves.
+Intervening years saw the addition of ball stops, a scoreboard, the spectator stand and, in 2002, a new training field.
+In 2010, the reconstructed Canon Maguire Park main pitch was reopened with new pathway and fencing.
+In 2012, a new two storey complex and refurbished changing rooms opened.